jnsct/NDIF/README.md

-# NDIF
+# NDIF(Nonogram Driven Image Format)
-A simple program made to decode instructional files into images, using a method similar to how nonograms are decoded.
-Mostly created in order to teach myself C.
+A program made to encode and decode images, using a method similar to nonograms.